cyberbotics/webots/docs/guide/web-simulation.md

 ```

 Running Webots inside a Docker container is a very little overhead, but guarantees that the simulation server remain secure, regardless of the running simulations.

+If you don't want to use Docker, you should ensure that the list of `allowedRepositories` provided in the configuration file doesn't contain any malware, otherwise, you are putting your simulation server at risk.

 #### Simulation Files Checkout